Implementing HAAPI Attestation Fallback

 Conclusion

-This tutorial showed how to update code in a HAAPI-secured Android app, to support DCR fallback.
+This tutorial showed how to update code in a HAAPI-secured mobile app, to support DCR fallback.
 This ensures that non-compliant devices can be identified in a secure way before authentication begins.
 For the most secure DCR fallback, it is recommended to use strong credentials, with distinct client keys per device if possible.

 Join our Newsletter